koljapluemer/linguanodon-api/app/models/exercises/exercise.md

 They come in different flavors.
 The base class is abstract.
 Every exercise must have an `instruction` & `createdAt`.
 They also have a field `blockedBy`, a non-symmetric many-to-many to other `Exercise`s.
+Furthermore, they have a `hash` property, a string containing further information about how to treat the exercise.

 An exercise belongs to a single `UnitOfMeaning` (from which it was generated).